Chimdee-dev/Chimdee-dev/Readme.md

 ## 👨‍💻 About Me

 - 💼 Digital marketing Manager in Mongolia
-- 🌱 Studying english ielts 9 + Front-end Developer
+- 🌱 Studying english IELTS 9 + Front-End Developer
 - 🎓 Bachelor of Arts in Languages

 ## 🐍 Contribution Snake